coderefinery/git-intro/content/level.md

 ## How about staging and committing?

 - It is OK to start committing directly.
-- Commit early and often, rather create too many commits than too few: you can always combine commits later.
+- Commit early and often: rather create too many commits than too few.
+  You can always combine commits later.
-- Once you commit, it is very, very hard to really lose your code
+- Once you commit, it is very, very hard to really lose your code.
 - Always fully commit (or stash) before you do dangerous things, so that you know you are safe.
   Otherwise it can be hard to recover.
 - Later you can start using the staging area.